John Part: 2006–2008: Las Vegas Champion and third World Championship

-In a tournament where the contemporary superpowers of the game had faltered – Taylor had lost 5–4 to Wayne Mardle in the quarter-finals and reigning champion van Barneveld had been eliminated by Painter in the third round – it was perhaps not such a great surprise to see a 500–1 rank outsider facing Part in the final.
+In a tournament where the contemporary superpowers of the game had faltered – Taylor had lost 5–4 to Wayne Mardle in the quarter-finals and reigning champion van Barneveld had been eliminated by Painter in the third round – a 500–1 rank outsider would face Part in the final.
 Debutant Kirk Shepherd, a 21-year-old qualifier and the sport's youngest ever world-finalist, was Part's opponent.
-In a sense, Part's career had come full circle; the matchup recalled his 1994 final, though Part had moved from novice to established veteran and Shepherd, this time, was the young debutant.
+The matchup recalled his 1994 final, though Part had moved from novice to established veteran and Shepherd, this time, was the young debutant.
 But Part was not to suffer the same fate as Bobby George had.
 While Shepherd had shown remarkable guile, moxie and perhaps good fortune in defeating stalwarts of the PDC's top 10, including Mardle, Peter Manley, and Terry Jenkins, the experience of Part proved a step too far.
 The Canadian raced into a 4–0 lead and though Shepherd brought the match back to 5–2, Part closed out the match before the comeback could become troubling, winning the final two sets for a 7–2 victory and a third world championship.
-Victory ensured he joined Taylor, van Barneveld, Eric Bristow and John Lowe as the fifth player to have won more than two world championships.
-With this win he also became the second player to have won the PDC World Championship more than once, after Taylor.
+He thus joined Taylor, van Barneveld, Eric Bristow and John Lowe as the fifth player to have won more than two world championships.
+With this win he also became the second player to win the PDC World Championship more than once, after Taylor.
 Part also set a new record in becoming the first player to win the world championship in three venues – having won the 1994 BDO World Championship at the Lakeside, the 2003 PDC title at the Circus Tavern and in 2008 at Alexandra Palace.

-However, Part had registered disappointing years following world championship wins in 1994 and 2003, and 2008 followed the same trend.
+However, the years after Part's championship wins in 1994 and 2003 were less successful, and 2008 followed the same trend.
 Initially, Part enjoyed some success; just as in 2003, he won the first tournament he entered as world champion with a victory in the Gibraltar Players Championship.
 But it was to be his only PDC victory for the next two years.
 Invited into the Premier League for the second time, Part was in poor form throughout the tournament and finished bottom of the league.
 The results hardly improved, as Part's year was marked by early defeats in most televised tournaments despite his high seeding, most pointedly in the first round of the 2008 Las Vegas Desert Classic, a tournament that Part had thrived in for many years.
-To round off a terrible year, Part's world championship defence ended as disastrously as it had in 2004.
-In the 2009 PDC World Championship, he was drawn against American qualifier Bill Davis, but failed to win a set as his third world championship reign ended with a 3–0 defeat in the first round.
+To round off a terrible year, Part's world championship defence ended as poorly as it had in 2004.
+In the 2009 PDC World Championship, he was drawn against American qualifier Bill Davis, but did not win a set as his third world championship reign ended with a 3–0 defeat in the first round.